Yelodress/PowerShell-Audit-Tool/README.md

   - Added the disks model
   - Added the multi-disks support
   - Added the multi-gpu support
   - Added a progress bar (will be deployed in a next patch.
-You can use it, all code is in comment)
+You can already use it, all code is in comment)

 What's been fixed ?
   - Fixed the GPU scan